Will Forte: Career

-Forte's humor at SNL has been described as bizarre, and he became known for many "10-to-1" sketches—pieces that were considered odd, placed at the very end of the show.
-Among these were a sketch titled "Potato Chip", in which Forte plays a NASA recruiter who warns a candidate (Jason Sudeikis) not to touch a bowl of potato chips on his desk, or his turn as Jeff Montgomery, a sex offender who dresses up as a sex offender for Halloween.
+His humor at SNL has been described as bizarre, and he became known for many "10-to-1" sketches—pieces that were considered odd, placed at the very end of the show.
 He was also well known for his characters Tim Calhoun, Greg Stink, and the Falconer.
 Forte's favorite sketch on the show was one in which he played a motivational coach alongside football star Peyton Manning.
 He also co-starred with Andy Samberg in the first SNL Digital Short, "Lettuce".
-He often spent long hours crafting his sketches for the program, missing deadlines, but his pieces were often greeted warmly at table reads.
+He often spent long hours crafting his sketches for the program, missing deadlines, but his pieces were usually received warmly at table reads.
 During his time at the show, he co-starred in and wrote the 2007 film The Brothers Solomon.
 The film was originally a pilot for Carsey-Werner, and its creation was an extension of his agreement to terminate his contract to appear on SNL.

 Forte's best-known character on SNL was MacGruber, a special operations agent who is tasked in each episode with deactivating a ticking bomb but becomes distracted by personal issues.
 The sketches were based on the television series MacGyver.
-It was created by writer Jorma Taccone, who pitched the idea relentlessly to Forte.
+It was created by writer Jorma Taccone, who relentlessly pitched the idea to Forte.
 He was initially reluctant to commit to the sketch, deeming it too dumb, but accepted after persuasion from Taccone.
 The first sketch aired in January 2007, and led to multiple more segments in the following years.
-In 2009, the sketches were spun off into a series of commercials sponsored by Pepsi premiering during Super Bowl XLIII that featured the actor behind MacGyver, Richard Dean Anderson, as MacGruber's father.
+In 2009, the sketches were spun off into a series of commercials sponsored by Pepsi premiering during Super Bowl XLIII which featured the actor behind MacGyver, Richard Dean Anderson, as MacGruber's father.
 The advertisements led the character and sketches to receive a wider level of popularity.
-Following the success of the advertisements, creator Lorne Michaels approached Forte, Taccone, and writer John Solomon with the idea to produce a MacGruber film.
+After the success of the advertisements, creator Lorne Michaels approached Forte, Taccone, and writer John Solomon with the idea to produce a MacGruber film.

 Regarding his experiences on SNL, Forte remarked, "Looking back, the experience is something I'll never forget.
 I still miss it, and I'll always miss it.
 That's my family."
-His celebrity impressions included George W. Bush, Tom DeLay, John Edwards, Timothy Geithner, Newt Gingrich, Chad Lowe, Zell Miller, David Petraeus, Harry Reid, Brian Williams and Hu Jintao.
+His celebrity impressions included George W. Bush, Tom DeLay, John Edwards, Timothy Geithner, Newt Gingrich, Chad Lowe, Zell Miller, David Petraeus, Harry Reid, Brian Williams, and Hu Jintao.